anir-tubi/tubi-roku/README.md

 - **Before updating any functionality, checkout the tag for the latest Roku Submission Release so you are building on what is in production**
 - Run `make release`
 - Copy the newly created `tubitv_remote_components.pkg` file to the CDN and rename it to `tubitv_remote_components_x_y_z.pkg` where x, y, and z are the major, minor, and build numbers after the version number was incremented during `make release`
-- Update the version number in the newui hotpatch
+- Update the version number in the hotpatch
 - Push the tag created during `make release` to GitHub
 - Create a GitHub release for the tag with title "Remote Release"